jetbundle/jetbundle.github.io/_diffequations/chapter-01/01-6-perturbation-theory.md

 parent_chapter: 1
 parent_section: null
 ---

-# Section 1.6: Classical Perturbation Theory

-> Perturbation theory trades exact solvability for approximate validity: we expand around what we can solve, but secular terms expose the fragility of this approach over long times.
+Perturbation theory trades exact solvability for approximate validity: we expand around what we can solve, but secular terms expose the fragility of this approach over long times.

 ## Introduction